alexeygrigorev/data-science-interviews/awesome.md

 ## Awesome Data Science Inteview Questions

-A list of other resources with data science interview questions.
+A list of links with data science interview questions and other userful resources.

 Contributions are welcome!

 ### Questions and answers